st998814/MS-Powerstate/README.md

 This open source side project is for checking Windows OS system automatically.

-Microsoft Windows platform can check power state deatals such as status(sleep,power-off,hibernation) , duration time and SW/HW drip...etc.
+Microsoft Windows platform can check power state details such as status(sleep,power-off,hibernation) , duration time and SW/HW drip...etc.

-Although  we can invetigate issue from MS sleep-study report , making this task automatically can deal with multiple device simultaneously aand efforlessly.
+Although  we can invetsigate issue from MS sleep-study report , making this task automatically can deal with multiple device simultaneously aand effortlessly.